daninsky1/inkbreaker/README.md

 Bugs:
 * Polygon fill draw acting weird depending on the mouse position on x11.
 * Menu color picker stroke width being update by draw states outside its widget operations.
+* Giant shapes break clipping when you zoom in, maybe because the conversion of world space to screen space make the shape to big to x11 handle.
+Or the conversion exceed the application screen space integer.
+It will probably make sense to deal with clipping within the application in the future, but for now a workaround is to limit the size of the world to not exceed the application's internal and external, x11 or gdi, limits.